granolocks/gabekoss.com/content/blog/2016-04-14-diving_head_first_into_software_defined_radio.md

 ### rtl_433

-[rtl_433](https://github.com/merbanan/rtl_433) is a cool library built on top of the `rtl_sdr` packages which is ddesign to scan the common 433MHz band for things like Heat Sensors and other interesting radio broadcasting appliances.
+[rtl_433](https://github.com/merbanan/rtl_433) is a cool library built on top of the `rtl_sdr` packages which is designed to scan the common 433MHz band for things like Heat Sensors and other interesting radio broadcasting appliances.

 I did not do a deep dive on the tool but ran it with the simplest default flags